EXC3ll3NTrhyTHM/vertex-k-labeling/k_labeling_algorithms_report.md

 ### 2.1.
 Algorithmic Approaches

-This study employs two distinct algorithmic strategies for solving the vertex k-labeling problem, each representing different trade-offs between solution optimality and computational efficiency.
+This study employs three distinct algorithmic strategies for solving the vertex k-labeling problem, each representing different trade-offs between solution optimality and computational efficiency.

 #### 2.1.1.
-Backtracking
+Branch and Bound

-Backtracking is an exhaustive search algorithm that builds solutions incrementally and abandons partial solutions (backtracks) as soon as it determines they cannot lead to a valid complete solution.
-The algorithm maintains the invariant that all partial assignments satisfy the problem constraints, using constraint propagation to prune the search space early.
+Branch and bound is an intelligent exhaustive search algorithm that combines systematic exploration with sophisticated pruning techniques.
+It maintains a priority queue of partial solutions ordered by lower bound estimates, allowing it to focus on the most promising branches first.
+The algorithm calculates lower bounds on the minimum k-value needed to complete each partial labeling, pruning branches that cannot improve upon the current best solution.

-For the k-labeling problem, backtracking assigns labels to vertices one by one, checking edge weight uniqueness at each step and backtracking when conflicts arise.
-This approach guarantees finding optimal solutions when they exist but suffers from exponential time complexity.
+For the k-labeling problem, branch and bound builds vertex labelings incrementally while using degree-based bounds, conflict analysis, and remaining vertex constraints to achieve effective pruning.
+This approach guarantees finding optimal solutions while achieving better practical performance than pure backtracking through intelligent search space reduction.

 #### 2.1.2.
 Heuristics

 Heuristic algorithms are strategies designed to find good approximate solutions to computationally hard problems in reasonable time, often by making locally optimal choices at each step.
 While heuristics do not guarantee optimal solutions, they can provide practical solutions for larger problem instances where exact algorithms become intractable.

 The greedy heuristic approach for k-labeling prioritizes vertices by degree and uses randomized multi-attempt search to improve solution quality while maintaining polynomial time complexity.
-This study implements a dual-mode heuristic system with both accurate and fast variants to balance solution quality and computational speed.
+This study implements a dual-mode heuristic system with both intelligent and fast variants to balance solution quality and computational speed.

 ### 2.2.
 Data Structure Design